lwindolf/lzone-cheat-sheets/Cheat Sheets 🐛/Languages/Ruby.md

 ## Test with RSpec

-    # There are a lot of rspec launch variants:
+There are a lot of rspec launch variants

     autotest
     rspec <path to .rb spec file>
     rspec <path to directory>